NabilFayak/datachecks/contributing.md

 * We use GitHub Actions to run our PR checkin tests.
 On creation of the PR and for every change you make to your PR, you'll need a maintainer to click "Approve and run" on your PR.
 This is a change [GitHub made in April 2021](https://github.blog/2021-04-22-github-actions-update-helping-maintainers-combat-bad-actors/).

-* We ask that all contributors sign our contributor license agreement (CLA) the first time they contribute to evalml.
+* We ask that all contributors sign our contributor license agreement (CLA) the first time they contribute to datachecks.
 The CLA assistant will place a message on your PR; follow the instructions there to sign the CLA.

 Add a description of your PR to the subsection that most closely matches your contribution:
-    * Enhancements: new features or additions to EvalML.
+    * Enhancements: new features or additions to DataChecks.
     * Fixes: things like bugfixes or adding more descriptive error messages.
-    * Changes: modifications to an existing part of EvalML.
+    * Changes: modifications to an existing part of DataChecks.
     * Documentation Changes
     * Testing Changes